tunapanda/swag-old/README.md

 * [Swag Technical Overview](TECHNICAL.md)s

+# FAQ

+## Why be so concerned with offline deployment?
+Can't you just put the software and learning materials online?

+1. **Money is scarce** for most people and internet bandwidth is expensive.
+Even people who can afford their own smartphone are often happy to browse Twitter but are very careful to avoid video sites like YouTube.
+Videos are great learning tools - but a "free" 100MB TED Talk is not free when you earn $2/day and would have to pay $0.50 to $1.00 for that 100MB of bandwidth on your mobile phone.
+It would actually be cheaper to buy a DVD with the data already on it than to download it yourself!
+Deploying/distributing offline means that people can learn more and spend less.
+2. Internet is unreliable, even in relatively advanced cities like Nairobi - waiting for videos to load is frustrating. **Frustration is not conducive to learning.** Hosting content locally decreases load times and removes frustration.

+## Why teach technology, design, and business skills when so many people have a hard time affording food?

+People earn an income by creating value and solving problems for others.
+Technologies are effectively tools that enable humans to do more with less.
+Besides the fact that the internet and other ICT (Information Communication Technology) advances enable people to perform work in Africa for clients around the world, knowledge of such skills can help people a) learn more individually or in groups, b) solve local problems, and c) apply those solutions on a global scale.

+On the topic of food: a great deal food in Africa rots or gets eaten by pests because there is a lack of pricing information and efficient distribution channels.
+The proper deployment of software, other technology, design thinking, and proper business practices can solve problems like that - and those closest to the problems are the ones who will discover the best solutions.
+But only with the ability to learn.

+## Don't we need more teachers?
+Are you trying to replace teachers with technology?

+Absolutely.
+We have a saying at Tunapanda Institute that "everyone here is a teacher."
+We don't just build software and create learning content - we all stand up in front of real people and run real classes.
+We select and train new [team members](www.tunapanda.org/apprenticeships) based on their aptitute for teaching and ability to facilitate peer-to-peer learning.

+All the technology we build is aimed at helping teachers, formal or informal, to do their jobs better - and to enable anyone to become a teacher of herself, her family, her community, and her planet.

 ## The Origins of *swag*

 *Teenager in Kibera, Nairobi, walks into a Tunapanda computer lab after school wearing his school uniform.
 The fat part of his tie is short, the skinny part goes down to his knees.*